Prices usually vary within 10% of this estimate when

 This estimate includes shipping to USA and Canada.

 We ship everywhere.
 Provide your country for accurate quote:

 Beni Ourain rugs are known for being made in the north east of Morocco, not in the Ait Bougamez Valley.
 However, the heritage of many women in Imelghas is linked to the Beni Ourain tribe, through marriage for example, and is is why you'll see many Beni Ourain and Beni Ourain style rugs made by Cooperative of Imelghaus.

 Approx. Size 9ft 11in x 6ft 1in x 1in or 3m 2cm x 1m 86cm x 2cm

 to USA, Canada

 Typically, a village in Ait Bougamez will share one loom and pass it house to ... show more Typically, a village in Ait Bougamez will share one loom and pass it house to house, woman to woman, so each family can produce the rugs they need.
-At the cooperative the women are saving money to buy permanent looms to keep at their small store.
+At the cooperative the women pooled their resources so they could keep permanent looms at the cooperative's building.